This drug is highly effective against kidney stones.

 Not to be used if:

-- Gallstones that are high in calcium and show up on X-rays (calcified radiopaque gallstones) are treated.
+- Gallstones high in calcium and show up on X-rays (calcified radiopaque gallstones) are treated.
 People with acute inflammation of the gallbladder or bile duct.

 - People with a blocked bile duct (biliary obstruction).
 People who frequently experience pain with their gallstones (biliary colic).
-People with a gallbladder that no longer contracts and empties.
+People with a gallbladder that no more extended contracts and empties.

 - Chronic liver disease (except primary biliary cirrhosis ).
 Inflammatory bowel disease such as ulcerative colitis or Crohn’s disease.

-If renalof is taken at the same time as your thyroid medicine, it may also bind to the thyroid medicine in your digestive tract, preventing your body from absorbing the thyroid dose.
+If renal is taken simultaneously as your thyroid medicine, it may also bind to the thyroid medicine in your digestive tract, preventing your body from absorbing the thyroid dose.

-Schedule your medications so that you take your thyroid medication four hours before or four hours after kidney failure.
+Schedule your medications to take your thyroid medication four hours before or four hours after kidney failure.

-If you experience fatigue, sluggishness, constipation, stiffness, muscle cramps, loss of appetite, weight gain, dry skin, or cold difficulty, see your doctor.
+If you experience fatigue, sluggishness, constipation, stiffness, muscle cramps, loss of appetite, weight gain, dry skin, or hard difficulty, see your doctor.

 If you have questions about the timing of your medications, ask your pharmacist.
-Your healthcare professionals (for example, a doctor or pharmacist) may already be aware of this interaction and are monitoring you.
+Your healthcare professionals (for example, a doctor or pharmacist) may already be aware of this interaction and monitor you.